 Read more about Estonia’s e-Justice solutions here

 Estonia’s e-Police system is based on the principle that providing the best possible communication and coordination will lead to the most effective policing.
-This involves two main tools: a mobile workstation installed in each patrol car, and a positioning system that shows headquarters every officer’s location and status.
+This involves main components: a mobile workstation installed in each patrol car and a web-based modular software solution.

-Earlier, these queries were handled over the radio and typically took 15 to 20 minutes, now they take as little as 2 seconds.
+Prior to e-Police, the queries handled over the radio typically took 15 to 20 minutes, now they take as little as 2 seconds.
 The difference allows officers more time to answer calls, resulting in more effective policing.

 These e-solutions are provided by the following Estonian companies and institutions: